varunj/cvpr-vqe/README.md

 ```

 ## 📄 Citation
-If you use our method or codes in your research, please cite:
+If you use our method, data, or code in your research, please cite:
 ```
 @inproceedings{ntire2025vqe,
   title={{NTIRE} 2025 Challenge on Video Quality Enhancement for Video Conferencing: Datasets, Methods and Results},